Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 4G merged the 2 different standards GSM and CMDA into a common standard.
 It supports up to 150Mbs download speed.
+It uses Diameter for AAA functionalities.
 **LTE-A** (Long Term Evolution - Advanced) improves this download rate to 300Mbs.

 #### 5G

 5G was released in 2020 and provides significant performance improvement using higher frequencies.
 With up to 10Gbs speed, 5G allows efficient use of IoT.
+Unlike 4G, 5G no longer identifies users by their SIM card ID.
 4G devices cannot connect to 5G networks.

 5G covers 3 frequency ranges :